GLAO274/Simple-Cookie-Editor/README.md

 2. Click "Load Temporary Add-on..."
 3. Select the `manifest.json` file from the folder

-For permanent installation in Firefox, the extension needs to be signed by Mozilla.

 ## How to Use

 Click the extension icon to open the cookie editor.
 You can: